 The sanctuary is situated in Astrakhan region of Russia bordering with Kalmykia.
 The nearest city is Astrakhan which can be reached from Moscow by plane (about two and a half hours flight).
-Astrakhan has many hotels to rest after the flight, and big supermarkets to buy food for the stay in the sanctuary (self-catering).
-From Astrakhan, a private transfer will bring you to Liman town (about three hours drive, highway).
-In Liman, rangers will pick you up and bring to the rangers' station in the middle of the steppe (two hours drive, bumpy road).
+Astrakhan has comfy hotels to rest after the flight, and big supermarkets to buy food for the stay in the sanctuary (self-catering).
+The trip guide will meet visitors at Astrakhan airport and bring to the hotel and then to the supermarket.
+From Astrakhan, a private transfer will bring guests to Liman town (about three hours drive, highway).
+In Liman, rangers will pick the guests up and bring to the rangers' station in the middle of the steppe (two hours drive, bumpy road).
 There is no mobile coverage or internet access there.
 It should be noted that in case of emergency the nearest fully-equipped hospital will be a five-hours drive away.
+The guides will be in the sanctuary during the whole trip.